Ebazhanov/linkedin-skill-assessments-quizzes/quickbooks/quickbooks-quiz.md

 #### Q55.
 During the EasyStep Interview, which features can you turn on and off?

 - [ ] Lists.
 Inventory, and Progress Invoicing
-- [ ] Jobs, Payroll, and Lists
+- [x] Jobs, Payroll, and Lists
 - [ ] Sales Taxes, Inventory, and Progress Invoicing
 - [ ] Payroll, Lists, and Progress Invoicing

 #### Q56.
 Which report can you use if you suspect someone has changed a transaction?

 - [ ] User Entry report
-- [ ] Audit Trail report
+- [x] Audit Trail report
 - [ ] Changed Transaction report
 - [ ] Profit and Loss report's drill-down feature

 #### Q57.
 You notice two or more similar names in the Vendor Center that reference the same vendor.
 What can you do to clean up the vendor list?

-- [ ] Merge the similar names into one vendor by renaming the vendors, using the same name for each.
+- [x] Merge the similar names into one vendor by renaming the vendors, using the same name for each.
 - [ ] Select the vendor in the Vendor Center and, in the lower-left corner, select the box to make the vendor inactive.
 - [ ] Collapse the vendors in the Profit and Loss report.
 - [ ] Delete the incorrect vendor names in the Vendor Center.

 #### Q58.
-What changes in QuickBooks if you put in a bank account number or any other personally identifiable information?

-- [ ] You are required to encrypt your QuickBooks file.
-- [ ] You are required to use a more complex password.
-- [ ] You are immediately prompted to back up the company file.
-- [ ] The ability to use QuickBooks in multi-user mode is disabled.

-#### Q59.
 What account does QuickBooks use to temporarily hold payments you receive from customers before you create your bank deposit?

 - [ ] Customer Payments
 - [ ] Checks Received
-- [ ] Undeposited Funds
+- [x] Undeposited Funds
 - [ ] Cash

-#### Q60.
+#### Q59.
 Why would you hide or collapse subaccounts on a report?

-- [ ] Doing so temporarily hides details, which enables you to focus on values in the parent accounts.
+- [x] Doing so temporarily hides details, which enables you to focus on values in the parent accounts.
 - [ ] Subaccounts cannot be hidden, as they will be lost once the report is collapsed.
 - [ ] If you want to email the report, then subaccounts need to be collapsed.
 - [ ] Reports can be sent to Excel only in the collapsed format.

-#### Q61.
+#### Q60.
 A customer purchases goods or services with terms of net 30.
 How do you record this transaction in QuickBooks?

 - [ ] Create a sales order and then create an invoice when payment is due.
-- [ ] Create an invoice by going to your Home Page and, in the Customers section, selecting Create Invoices.
+- [x] Create an invoice by going to your Home Page and, in the Customers section, selecting Create Invoices.
 - [ ] Create a sales receipt by going to your Home Page and, in the Customers section, selecting Create Sales Receipt.
 - [ ] Prepare a journal entry to debit Accounts Receivable and credit Sales, putting the customer name in the description.

-#### Q62.
+#### Q61.
 What is an effective way to restrict a specific user from being able to change, delete, or add a transaction after reports have been run?

 - [ ] Change the fiscal year in the Company Information window.
 - [ ] Edit the user's access to restrict their ability to work with transactions.
-- [ ] Select Restrict entry after this date for the user.
+- [x] Select Restrict entry after this date for the user.
 - [ ] Start a new company file after each fiscal year end.

-#### Q63.
+#### Q62.
 What is the best way to record a sale when the customer pays at the time of the sale?

-- [ ] sales receipt
+- [x] sales receipt
 - [ ] statement
 - [ ] Cash Sale journal entry
 - [ ] invoice

-#### Q64.
+#### Q63.
 What sequence of steps is required to process payroll?

-- [ ] Enter Time > Pay Employees > Pay Payroll Liabilities > Process Payroll Forms
+- [x] Enter Time > Pay Employees > Pay Payroll Liabilities > Process Payroll Forms
 - [ ] Pav Employees > Process Payroll Forms > Pav Payroll Liabilities
 - [ ] Enter Time > Pav Payroll Liabilities > Process Payroll Forms > Print Liabilities Report
 - [ ] Pay Employees > Process Payroll Forms > Print Payroll Report

-#### Q65.
+#### Q64.
 Which accounts are affected when the timesheets function is used in QuickBooks to track employee hours?

 - [ ] Employee Balance Detail would be affected.
 - [ ] None, because timesheets are non-posting entries.
 - [ ] Payroll Expense and Cash in Checking would be affected.
-- [ ] Payroll Payable and Payroll Expense would be affected.
+- [x] Payroll Payable and Payroll Expense would be affected.

-#### Q66.
+#### Q65.
 What is the purpose of the little diamonds located next to certain list entries?

 - [ ] You can click and drag a diamond to move the list entry to a different location on the list.
 - [ ] The diamond indicates that the list entry cannot be deleted because it is in use.
 - [ ] The diamond indicates that the list entry has open transactions.
-- [ ] The diamond indicates that the list entry cannot be moved or deleted because it has open transactions.
+- [x] The diamond indicates that the list entry cannot be moved or deleted because it has open transactions.

-#### Q67.
+#### Q66.
 What is a QuickReport in QuickBooks?

 - [ ] A QuickBooks report in graphical format
 - [x] A Predesigned report that shows more detail about the data you are currently viewing on screen